We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Organizations like Help America Hear work with people of all ages who have limited resources.

 Loss of hearing can also contribute to increased stress levels and depression.
-In older adults, hearing loss may increase the risk of developing neurological disorders like dementia, according to a
+In older adults, hearing loss may increase the risk of dementia, according to a 2020 research review.

 Using hearing aids can help people maintain independence.
 Since they eliminate a barrier to effective communication, hearing aids can enhance the social lives of people with hearing issues.
 They can also restore simple pleasures, like listening to music.

-Why is it crucial to get a hearing test?
 Some forms of hearing loss happen because of underlying conditions.
-For example, some neurological conditions can cause hearing loss.
-In this case, getting a hearing aid won’t necessarily treat the issue.
+For example, some neurological conditions can cause hearing loss, which an audiologist can help pinpoint.
+Getting a hearing aid won’t necessarily treat these underlying issues.

 An audiologist is also qualified to set you up with the best hearing aid option for your needs.
 They can even customize devices to your specific form and degree of hearing loss.